katiepell42/CS415/README.md

 Contributors: Katie Pell and Garret Mook

-We successfully implemented the algorithms modular exponentiation, modular inverse (using Extended Euclid’s algorithm), primaility testing, RSA key generation, and encryption and decryption of a message using the RSA algorithm.
+We successfully implemented the algorithms for modular exponentiation, modular inverse (using Extended Euclid’s algorithm), primaility testing, RSA key generation, and encryption and decryption of a message using the RSA algorithm.